pattonsgirl/CEG3120/Projects/Project3/Rubric.md

 8. Citations / Resources:
    - [ ] Provided

+## Extra Credit - Hands Free
+Worth +10% = 5.8 pts

+If documentation requirements are not complete, the extra credit for the CF template will not be awarded.

+- [ ] On building from template, load balancers and hosts are fully configured without additional configuration.

-## Extra Credit - Setup HTTPS - +20% EC (( / 5) * 8.4)
+## Extra Credit - Setup HTTPS
+Worth +20% = 11.6 pts

+If documentation requirements are not complete, the extra credit for setting up HTTPS will not be awarded.

+Documentation scope:
+1. [ ] Creating a self-signed certificate
-1. Documents general requirements to set up HTTPS
+2. [ ] AWS requirements to set up HTTPS
-2. Documents `haproxy` requirements to handle HTTPS
+3. [ ] Documents `haproxy` requirements to handle HTTPS
-3. Documents `apache2` OR `nginx` requirements to handle HTTPS
+4. [ ] (if needed) `apache2` OR `nginx` requirements to handle HTTPS
-4. Documents changes in VPC resources to handle HTTPS
-5. Proves that configuration worked
+5. [ ] Screenshot(s) to prove that configuration worked

-## Point Deductions:
+## Common Point Deductions:

-- (-100%) Documentation not well organized with markdown OR includes project descriptive text
+- [ ] (-100%) Documentation not well organized with markdown OR includes project descriptive text
-- (-10%) CF Template does not build
+- [ ] (-10% = 5.8 pts) CF Template does not build
+- [ ] (-10% = 5.8 pts) Documentation fails to address what was not implemented and implies the project is fully functional.
+Always document shortcomings and note what is "research" on how the rest should be done
-- (-1 point / rule) Bad Security Group rules
+- [ ] (-5% = 2.9 pts) Security Group rules allow access beyond project bounds